As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 Elsewhere, the charms continue unabated.
 Whether you decide to swipe a view of Krakow from above at St. Mary’s Basilica or slowly peruse the royal treasures of Wawel Castle, you won’t regret your decision to hang your hat here.

 The only downside to staying here is the price.
 Since Old Town is the most popular area in Krakow (and the most beautiful), accommodation here comes at a premium.
-If you want to get the most out of visit—and have the budget—though, there’s no better place to stay in Krakow than here.
+If you want to get the most out of visit—and have the budget—though, there’s no better place to stay than here.

 Attractions in Old Town: Rynek Glowny (Main Market Square), Cloth Hall, Rynek Underground, St. Mary’s Basilica, Wawel Royal Castle, Jan Matejko House, Planty Park, Kraków Barbican